Traffic Lawyers for Police Pursuits – s 51B Crimes Act 1900

 You will also face an automatic disqualification period of three years, however, our highly respected traffic lawyers can help you convince the magistrate or judge to reduce the disqualification period to 12 months where you have good reasons for requiring your license – for example, if you need your license for work or to transport a sick family member.

-If it’s your second or subsequent offence, the maximum penalty is five years imprisonment, plus an automatic disqualification period of three years, however, you may be able to persuade the magistrate or judge to reduce this to 12 months.
+If it’s your second or subsequent offence, the maximum penalty is five years imprisonment, plus an automatic disqualification period of three years, however, our traffic law experts can help you persuade the magistrate or judge to reduce this to 12 months.

 It’s important to bear in mind that these penalties are maximums – which means that they will only be imposed in the most serious cases.

-Often, if you are being represented by a highly experienced traffic lawyer, you can convince the magistrate or judge to impose a more lenient penalty.
+Often, our highly experienced traffic lawyers can convince the magistrate or judge to impose a more lenient penalty.

 In many cases, we have even been able to obtain ‘section 10s’ for our clients, which is where you are found guilty of the offence but no conviction is recorded on your criminal record, and you are allowed to keep your license.Other types of penalties that the court can impose are: